Key #2 A Vital Key to Breakthrough: Perseverance

 I just focused on the next kilometer, and then the next, and then the next.
 Pretty soon, I’d made it through that difficult training run and it was behind me.

 Sometimes our journey toward a DMM (Disciple Making Movement), with thousands of Jesus followers and multiple generations, feels a bit like that training run.
-We feel weary or worn out.
+We get weary and feel worn out.
 Progress seems difficult or impossible.
-The quick results we hoped for aren’t happening and doing some other kind of ministry begins to look extremely attractive.
+The quick results we hoped for aren’t happening, and doing some other kind of ministry begins to look extremely attractive.

-2 Things To Do When It’s Hard To Keep Going
+3 Things To Do When It’s Hard To Keep Pursuing This Dream

-Why did you embrace the goal of a DMM in the first place?
+Why did you embrace the goal of a disciple multiplication or a DMM in the first place?

 I embraced intentional discipleship and DMMs because I genuinely believe it is the fastest way to impact lostness in the communities of unreached people I love.
-God has called me to it and I knew it.
-My embrace of this goal came from a desperate desire to see the nations worship Jesus.
+God has called me to it and I know it.
+My embrace of this goal comes from a desperate desire to see the nations worship Jesus.
 He must receive the glory and worship He deserves.
-Remembering the WHY helps us keep moving when we feel like quitting.
+Remembering my WHY helps me keep moving when I feel like quitting.

 Just do the next action that will take you forward.
 Share the gospel with one person.
 Learn 10 new words of that difficult language.
 Coach one person this week.
 Set up one new discipleship training group.
 You get the idea.